Kyuu-Ji/htb-write-up/shrek/write-up-shrek.md

 With the `--reference` parameter the `chown` command will use the given files owner and group as owner instead of the user _nobody_.
 The owner and group of _thoughts.txt_ is root.

-Lets create a simple C script so we can start a shell:
+Lets create a simple C program so we can start a shell:
 ```c
 #include <stdio.h>
 #include <stdlib.h>